January 7, 2026

-Nǐhǎo, fellow Mandarin teachers!
+Nǐhǎo!
 Looking for a way to supercharge your Chinese lessons and keep students smiling and happy?
-One of the best tricks you can use is music.
+One of the best tricks you can use is actually music.
 Using Chinese songs as Mandarin classroom activities can transform a routine lesson into a much more enjoyable experience, boosting engagement and retention of the language.
 In fact, learning Chinese with songs helps students remember new words and phrases more effectively thanks to melody and rhythm.
 From my own experience (which comes from creating 100+ Mandarin songs for this very purpose), kids genuinely enjoy Chinese learning when music is involved.
 Here are five upbeat (yes, pun intended and more to come…) ways to implement Mandarin songs for kids in your classroom.

 1. Warm-Up with Catchy Tunes